 The ACA represents the largest reform of the healthcare sector since the creation of the “Great Society” programs in the 1960s.
 But after nearly a decade since the ACA’s adoption, approximately 10 percent of the non-elderly population remains formally uninsured.
-This persistence of uninsurance in the U.S. stems, in part, from a 2012 Supreme Court decision that allowed states to refrain from implementing the ACA’s Medicaid expansion.
-At the time the expansion was fully implemented with 100-percent federal financing in 2014, only 24 states elected to expand.
-Over the next three years an additional 7 states adopted expansions.
+This persistence of uninsurance stems, in part, from a 2012 Supreme Court decision that allowed states to refrain from implementing the ACA’s Medicaid expansion.
+In 2014, the expansion was fully implemented with 100-percent federal financing, and only 24 states elected to expand Medicaid.
+Over the next three years, an additional 7 states adopted expansions.
 Currently, 36 states have expanded their Medicaid programs under the (nearly full) federal financing and authority granted by the ACA.
 Research has shown that state expansion decisions have meaningful impact on access to formal insurance.
 As of 2018, the share of the population without insurance was 16.1 percent in non-expansion states compared to 7.5 percent in expansion states (Haley et al. 2018).

 While the decision over whether to expand Medicaid is clearly an important one, a variety of other policy decisions have contributed to an ongoing lack of universal coverage in the U.S. These include features of the ACA as well as differences in implementation decisions both within and across states.
 Lack of universal coverage has led to a variety of calls to further expand the social safety net for healthcare.
 These policies range from expansions of the existing ACA framework to a single-payer system that covers the entire nation.

 Evaluating the efficacy of an expanded social insurance system requires careful consideration of the impact of previous expansions.
-In this paper, we examine the effects of the ACA using a large, dataset maintained by the Agency for Healthcare Research and Quality (AHRQ) that covers the near universe of hospitalizations in 20 states.
+In this paper, we examine the effects of the ACA using a large dataset maintained by the Agency for Healthcare Research and Quality (AHRQ) that covers the near universe of hospitalizations in 20 states.
 In each of those states, shown in Figure 1, we have data from 2012 to 2015 covering all outpatient and inpatient emergency department (ED) visits as well as inpatient hospitalizations that initiated in the ED.
 As we consider the ACA, three natural questions arise that can inform both the design of future expansion efforts as well as help understand broader economic effects of existing social insurance programs.

 First, did the ACA’s expansion of Medicaid lead to a more-efficient utilization of healthcare?
 In particular, did those who became newly insured through Medicaid decrease their use of the ED?
 To answer this question, we use several identification strategies to examine overall and state-level impacts of the Medicaid expansion on ED use.
-We find consistent evidence across our identification strategies that greater access to formal insurance increased the use of hospital services, and our estimates clearly rule out large declines in the use of the ED as a result of Medicaid expansions.
+We find consistent evidence across those identification strategies that Medicaid coverage increased the use of hospital services.
+The estimates rule out large declines in the use of the ED as a result of Medicaid expansions.